Anzywiz/monad-testnet-bot/README.md

 This project is licensed under the MIT License.

+## 🤔 Why This Bot?

+I noticed that most Monad scripts create false interactions when I checked and verified the hash.
+This bot ensures genuine and verifiable interactions across multiple ecosystems.

-⭐ **Don't forget to star the repo if you find it useful!
-Your support helps keep the project growing!** 😊
+⭐ Don't forget to star the repo if you find it useful!
+Your support helps keep the project growing! 😊